grafana/x-ray-datasource/docs/sources/query-editor.md

 ## Alerting

-Because Trace Statistics queries return numeric time-series data, you can build Grafana alerts on top of them.
-For example, alert when the fault count on your frontend service exceeds a threshold over five minutes.
+Trace Statistics queries return numeric time-series data, so you can build Grafana alert rules on top of them to notify on fault rates, error counts, throttled responses, and latency trends.

-For details, refer to the [Grafana Alerting documentation](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/).
+For step-by-step examples — including fault-rate, throttling, and cross-account alerts — refer to [Alerting with the AWS Application Signals data source](https://grafana.com/docs/plugins/grafana-x-ray-datasource/latest/alerting/).

 ## Use cases